First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

-Figure~\ref{fig:jupiter} illustrates the scenario we study; to detect DM annihilation inside Jupiter, the gamma rays must escape its atmosphere.
-Captured DM particles annihilate to long-lived mediators that subsequently decay outside of the Jovian surface, producing a new source of gamma rays that can be detected by the \textit{Fermi} Telescope.
+Figure~\ref{fig:jupiter} illustrates the DM scenario we study; to detect DM annihilation inside Jupiter, the $\gamma$-rays must escape its atmosphere.
+Captured DM particles annihilate to long-lived mediators that subsequently decay outside of the Jovian surface, producing a new source of $\gamma$-rays that can be detected by the \textit{Fermi} Telescope.
+This is the first proposed detectable signature of DM from Jupiter.
+We will use our new Jovian gamma-ray measurements to search for this signal for the first time.